sal-razzaq/aws-api-to-lambda/README.md

 https://xxxxxxx.execute-api.xx-xxxx-x.amazonaws.com/Prod
 ```

-6) Test "Hello" endpoint of the "Greeting" API
+6) Test "hello" endpoint of the "Greeting" API

 Using Fiddler, Postman, cURL or similar
 ```